ethersphere/bee-docs/docs/installation/configuration.md

 *default* `false`

+Enables web-sockets.

 #### --password

 *default* `""`

-The password to decrypt keys.
+Password used to decrypt Swarm identity keys.

 :::danger
 Passing passwords as command line arguments is insecure.
 Use a password file or environment variables in production environments.